Are Lighter Weight Cars or Heavier Cars Safer in a Crash?

 Safest Models

-These experts have designated the following cars as leaders in safety in their respective categories:
+These experts have designated the following cars safer than their peers in their respective categories:

 Safest Heavy Models